nuuuwan/news_lk3_data/README.md

 Accordingly, the rescued Sri Lankans have safely arrived in Thailand and are in the custody of Thailand’s Department of Immigration and Emigration, according to the Foreign Affairs Ministry.

+Sri Lanka Ambassador in Thailand Wijayanthi Edirisinghe visited Mae Sot, Thailand today and met with the rescued Sri Lankans and inquired into their welfare, the ministry said.

-Meanwhile, it was also reported that all of them are in good health condition.
+Meanwhile, it was also reported that all of them are in good health condition, and that and Thai authorities are facilitating Consular assistance.

 The Ministry of Foreign Affairs further stated that measures are underway to facilitate their repatriation to Sri Lanka.

-Out of the 56 Sri Lankans who were trapped in cybercrime camps in Myawaddy, eight were rescued by the Myanmar government authorities in early March and they were safely repatriated to the island on April 18, 2024.

-It is reported that around 28 more Sri Lankan nationals are still being held in the relevant cybercrime camps in Myanmar.

-◼️
+...

 [Data](articles/2e775258.json)